-With runners knee, the knee pain feels worse after running downhill or walking downstairs.
+With runner's knee, the knee pain feels worse after running downhill or walking downstairs.
 You may experience swelling and inflammation and hear clicking or popping sounds when moving the knee as the knee cap is off track.
 Sitting for long periods of time will aggravate the condition.

 As with any injury you may experience, always seek advice from a medical professional.

-The most important part of recovery which no one wants to hear about is rest.
+The most important part of recovery that no one wants to hear about is rest.
 It is essential to rest (sometimes for several weeks or more) to provide time for the tendons and ligaments to heal and the inflammation to settle.
 Without proper recovery, you may develop a chronic knee injury.

 Some of the treatments that are regularly used to treat and speed recovery are:

-When you get the ok to go back to running, start back slowly and gradually.
+When you feel that it is ok to try running again, start back slowly and gradually.
 You don't want to aggravate your knee pain.
-This is the time to re-evaluate your running posture and your running foot strike.
-If your form or your landing strike is the source of the problem, the knee injury will re-occur unless corrected.
+This is the time to re-evaluate your running form and particularly your foot strike especially if you are a heel striker.